Taz-AI-Project/Zodia/README.md

 - Typescript: the app uses typescript due to its enhancement being the addition of static typing
 - Node & Express: the app has its own server, built using Express
 - MVC Pattern: the app uses the Model View Controller (MVC) programming design pattern
-- Supabase/PostgreSQL: the app persists data via a relational database
 - Mongoose: to model and query data in MongoDB through Node
 - Tailwind.css: The app is efficiently well-designed and considers user experience and usability
 - Postman: to test server requests